 Tell Your Reps Why #ExchangesMatter to You

 Direct and personal outreach to elected officials is a vital part of successful advocacy.
 To maintain these important programs, it is essential that your representatives (find them here) are aware of the personal impact exchange programs have made in your life, your community, and your organization.

 Call your members of the House and Senate and ask them to support educational and cultural exchanges by demanding that J-1 intern and trainee programs are not included as part of the BAHA implemention.
 Emails and social media are effective, too.

 Find a town hall or forum being held by a congressperson near you.

 Members of Congress are primarily concerned with residents from his or her district or state.
 For our international alumni and supporters, we encourage you to contact the U.S. ambassador in your country, as well as your country’s ambassador in Washington, to share the impact of your exchange experiences.
 The friends, hosts, and connections you made while in the U.S. can also be important means in which you can actively engage in these efforts.

-Here, you can view our latest updates, statements, as well as active action alerts and issues where we need your voice to help amplify our message in support of exchange programs.
+View our latest updates, statements, as well as calls to action where we need your voice to help support exchange programs.